LDP Inbound Label Advertisement Filtering

 accept

-from RID:0 for ACL
+from RID:0 for ACLVerification

 On R1, since R2 is the only LDP peer, we can look at the LDP bindings summary for a quick check that the inbound filtering is working.
 Before implementing the filter, we see that we have one remote binding for every prefix: